aspeakman/SolisControl/README.md

 battery_max_current: 74 # in amps (eg 2 * Pylontech US3000C with spec Recommend Charge Current of 37A each)
 # Also see https://www.youtube.com/watch?v=h1A80cSOrhA to view battery Dis/Charging Current Limits
 inverter_max_current: 62.5 # in amps - see inverter datasheet specs for 'Max. charge / discharge current'  (eg 62.5A or 100A)
-charge_period: # Cheap period when energy can be imported from the grid at low rates
+charge_period: # First period when energy can be imported from the grid at low rates
   start: "02:05"
   end: "04:55"
   current: 50 # charge current setting in amps
   sync: 'random' # if 'start', charging is tied to start of period or if 'end' it is tied to the end (otherwise it starts randomly)
-discharge_period: # Peak period when energy can be exported to the grid at high rates
+discharge_period: # First period when energy can be exported to the grid at high rates
   start: "16:05" # set both to "00:00" if no discharging
   end: "18:55" # set both to "00:00" if no discharging
   current: 50 # discharge current setting in amps